1930–31 Northwestern Wildcats men's basketball team

 The 1930–31 Northwestern Wildcats men's basketball team represented Northwestern University during the 1930–31 NCAA men's basketball season in the United States.
 The head coach was Dutch Lonborg, coaching in his fourth season with the Wildcats.
-The team finished the season with a 16–1 record and was retroactively named the national champion by the Helms Athletic Foundation and the Premo-Porretta Power Poll.
+The team finished the season with a 16–1 record and was the champion of the Big Ten.
+The team was retroactively named the national champion by the Helms Athletic Foundation and was retroactively listed as the top team of the season by the Premo-Porretta Power Poll.